 To be able to use the university web services, register for your courses, take out library books and more, you need to first go through our "Five steps to get started".

-Your first course starts September 2 with introduction and a lecture.
+Your first course on the programme is Social Work and Social Problems 15 credits.
+This course last for ten weeks and it starts August 30 with introduction and a lecture.
 This session will be held in the afternoon, after your programme introduction.
 You will receive more information about the first course in the course welcome letter below.

 In your welcome letter you will find information about course registration, links to the course syllabus and reading list, timetable and more.
 Welcome letters for courses are published at the latest four weeks before the course start date.

 If you are a new student who has just arrived to Gävle, you are not alone.
 Finding meeting places and new friends is often where the fun begins.
 The Gefle Student Union work in conjunction with student organisations to improve courses, student social environments and many of the entertaining aspects available to you during your study period.
 To become involved in the Gefle Student Union is therefore a great opportunity to take part in and be able to influence student life and at the same time get to know students studying other subjects.

 Don’t hesitate to send an email to the Gefle Student Union and make sure to follow their social media accounts.

 You need to apply for accommodation yourself.
 Please remember to do it in good time before your arrival.
 The University of Gävle does not provide any student accommodation.

 As a student at the University of Gävle you have the opportunity to install

 Microsoft Office on up to five computers.
 The Office package includes Word, Excel, Powerpoint, Outlook and Onenote.

 The library is located in the middle of campus and is open to everybody.
 You can reach all digital resources such as e-books and e-journals after logging in with your user account.